-Originally a heavy metal band, Alice In Chains was one of the first Seattle bands to sign with a major label in 1990.
+Formed in 1987, and originally a heavy metal band, Alice In Chains was one of the first Seattle bands to sign with a major label, which they did in 1990.

 They tempered their sound with a dark, brooding quality emblematic of the developing grunge scene which instantly broadened their appeal and earned them a Grammy nomination for Man In The Box (from the 1990 album Face Lift).